MohitGoel92/Microsoft-Excel/README.md

 To manage or edit the data model, simply go onto the *Power Pivot* tab of the excel worksheet and select *Manage*; this will bring us to the power pivot window.
 In the *Home* tab under the *Calculations* section, we observe two options, *AutoSum* and *Create KPI*.
 Selecting a cell within a column will allow us to create a calculation at the bottom of that column.
 For example, we can calculate the total sum, average, count ... etc. Once this step has been completed, we are able to *Create KPI*.
 This option allows us to manually set how our data should be interpreted.
 For instance, if we are dealing with profit margin, a profit margin below 10% may be deemed bad (red zone), between 10%-30% reasonable (amber zone) and over 30% ideal (green zone).
 Once this has been set, we will notice a new field within our pivot table on our original worksheet that has the same name as our calculation.
 This can be dragged onto the pivot table, just like a normal field.
 This will now indicate where each row of the data stands in terms of its KPI.

+## Working with Large Data Sets

+### Freeze Panes

+When working with data tables, we may need to scroll down the table but as we scroll, we may notice that the headings disappear.
+This results in us requiring to scroll up to remind us of what the column means.
+However, we can use *Freeze Panes* to lock a certain row(s) and/or column(s).
+To do this, we either select a cell, highlight a column(s) and/or row(s) -> *View* tab -> *Window* section -> *Freeze Panes* option -> *Freeze Panes*.

+### Grouping Data (Columns and/or Rows)

+In an excel sheet, we can hide columns or rows by highlighting them, right clicking and selecting hide; we can unhide them later.
+However, we can also set a function at the side of the worksheet which enables us to group the rows or columns by clicking a button for easy user functionality.
+To do this, we highlight the row(s) or column(s) -> *Data* tab -> *Outline* button -> *Group* -> *Group*.

+**Note:** This can be performed on the same column each time with an additional column/row.
+This is useful if we desire to give the user of the worksheet the option to group the data once column at a time per click or numerous.